History Essay Guide

 Good note-taking is key to managing the information you collect.
 Start by organizing your notes by type of source and how they relate to your main idea.
 Use a digital tool or a notebook to keep primary and secondary source notes separate, categorize them by theme or argument, and include the citation for each source.

-Putting notes in your own words, except for direct quotes, helps you understand and start to synthesise the information.
+Putting notes in your own words, except for direct quotes, helps you understand and begin to synthesise the information.
 When you find important evidence or a strong interpretation, consider how it fits into your main argument.
 Think about how this evidence answers your central historical question and contributes to your thesis.
-Jot down your thoughts; these can become the main points of your essay.
+Jot down your thoughts because these notes can become the main points of your essay.

 Researching history is like detective work.
 You need to sift through evidence, judge its reliability, and build a narrative.
 Your method of handling sources and note-taking will be the foundation for a strong argument based on the realities and interpretations of the past.